 When a passionate owner met an inspired designer, a unique idea took flight.
-BOAT admires the lofty lines of 68-metre Soaring...
+Having recently found new owners, BOAT reflects on the lofty lines of 68-metre Soaring...

 Soaring’s proportions are enhanced with prominent shapes such as this.
 Other bold forms include the black, boomerang-like curve from the wheelhouse windows down to the upper deck.
 On the main deck, scalloped windows decrease in size as they head towards the bow.
 The individual windows appear to be one surface in order not to disturb continuity.

 The build team was rounded out with the owner’s project manager, Andy Tree of Superyacht Technical Services, captain Michael Atkinson and Soaring’s crew, who were on site throughout the build.
 “It was a new experience to discuss all the design details in our first language [German],” says Jörg Kleymann, A&R’s senior project manager, who steered the build process.
 “Also, the relationship with the owner was very trustful and productive, so we created the yacht in shorter time but still with the best quality.”